Chinook Breed Summary

 |Coat||Medium length with a coarse outer coat and a thick but soft undercoat|

 |Eye colour||Brown or Amber|

 The original “Chinook” was born on the New Hampshire farm of author and explorer Arthur Walden in 1917.
-The meaning of the word chinook is warm winter winds.
 Chinook was the name given to the puppy that would later be considered the father of the breed.
 He was called a “sport,” a phenomenon of nature that did not resemble either of his parents.
-Chinook’s offspring, however, did inherit his coloring and size, as well as other general characteristics.
+Chinook’s offspring, however, did inherit his colouring and size, as well as other general characteristics.

 The offspring were bred for the strength of the larger freight dog with the speed of racing sled dogs.
 In fact, pulling a sled was the original purpose of the Chinook line.
 Only a small number of breeders raise Chinooks, making them a rare breed and only 125 existed in 1966.
 The breed almost became extinct in the 1980s but has made a comeback in recent years.
 The dog is no longer considered part of the working class of dogs and it has become more of a companion dog; however, they are still great at working in the harness and are very obedient.